Wolfsbane (character): Return to X-Factor Investigations

 Wolfsbane returns to New York to rejoin X-Factor Investigations, discovering her ex-boyfriend Rictor and Shatterstar in an intimate embrace.
 After a brief fight with Shatterstar, she decides to "save" Rictor's soul by claiming that he is the father of her child, not wanting him to be damned to Hell for homosexuality.
 When the baby's true paternity is eventually revealed, she explains herself to Rictor, the two reconcile, and Rictor pursues his relationship with Shatterstar.

 Throughout her pregnancy, Wolfsbane is hounded by various gods and demons who want her powerful unborn child for their own ends.
 She is abducted by Hrimhari's uncle, Agamemnon, and kept prisoner until she gives birth orally.
 The newborn immediately kills Agamemnon, alarming Wolfsbane with his brutality.
 Her repulsion frightens her baby, who runs away and is later found and adopted by the werewolf Jack Russell.

 Wolfsbane later feels immense remorse for abandoning her son and comes to fear that she will go to Hell for it.
 Siryn and Polaris take her to meet Father John Maddox, a duplicate of Jamie Madrox who has become a priest, who counsels her to let go of her self-pity and judgmental attitude and channel her negative energy into positivity.
 With a new outlook, Wolfsbane searches for and reunites with her son Tier, and decides to leave X-Factor Investigations to live peacefully with him and Jack Russell.

 However, Wolfsbane and Tier are drawn back into conflict once more during the 2013 "Hell on Earth War" storyline.
 Tier's life becomes the focal point of a war for power among various rulers of Hell and he is ultimately killed by a soulless Strong Guy seeking to resurrect M. A devastated and spiritually lost Wolfsbane is teleported to Father John's church, where she becomes a deacon.

 Secret Empire

 Wolfsbane appears in X-Men Blue during the 2017 "Secret Empire" storyline, in which she joins a mutant strike force assembled to resist Hydra.
-Thanks to Emma Frost and Miss Sinister, she undergoes a secondary mutation that allows her to split her wolf form into five smaller wolves.
+After being exposed to the Mothervine drug by Emma Frost and Miss Sinister, she undergoes a secondary mutation that allows her to split her wolf form into five smaller wolves.